I recently shared my top picks for the best 223 scopes, so I wanted to put together a similar list for the best 450 Bushmaster scopes.

 Eye Relief & Eye Box

 This scope has plenty of eye relief, and I didn’t have any problems with eye fatigue.
+The generous eye relief was particularly beneficial when shooting in awkward positions or rapidly switching between targets.
 The eye box is also generous, and I had no trouble finding and maintaining a good sight picture.
+However, at higher magnifications, maintaining a full sight picture required more precise head positioning.

 Durability

 The Strike Eagle is built like a tank.
 It’s made to withstand the elements and the recoil of a high-powered rifle.
-I had no issues with it during my testing, and I’m confident that it will hold up over time.
+I tested this in various weather conditions, from rain to snow, and it consistently held its zero and showed no signs of internal fogging.
+Throughout my testing, it performed flawlessly, leaving me confident in its long-term durability.

 Is the Vortex Optics Strike Eagle Worth It?